synnwave/nITG-synn-template/README.md

 lune run scripts/build
 ```

-Or alternatively, you can watch the project so that it builds it each time you save a file (NOTE: Experimental!):
+Or alternatively, you can watch the project so that it builds it each time you save a file:

 ```bash
 lune run scripts/watch